How to Establish Paternity in Arkansas: Step-by-Step Legal Guide

 1. Voluntary Acknowledgment of Paternity (VAP)

-Parents can sign a Voluntary Acknowledgment of Paternity form at the hospital or later through the Office of Vital Records.
+Parents may sign a Voluntary Acknowledgment of Paternity form at the hospital or later through the Office of Vital Records.
 This form legally establishes paternity and allows the father’s name to be added to the birth certificate.

 2. Judicial Establishment of Paternity